noy-sternlicht/CHIMERA-KB/README.md

 Note that we change adjust the RankGPT prompt locally, as described in the paper.
 Your results might vary slightly in case you skip this step.

+#### User study

+1. Use `scripts/user_study_data_prep/run_user_study_baselines.sh` to rerun all user study baselines (except ours, see running instructions [here](#prediction-experiments)).
+2. Fill in the baselines results paths in `src/experiments/recombination_prediction/user_study/baselines_results.json`
+3. Run `scripts/user_study_data_prep/prep_user_study_data.sh` to prepare the user study data.

+We performed the study using a streamlit-built platform.
+The code for batching the data and assigning it to users, the annotation platform, and responses analysis is available [here](https://github.com/noy-sternlicht/myProject/tree/main).

 ## Citation

 If you use this code or data in your research, please cite our paper:

 ```bibtex